UCLALibrary/voyager-tomcat-filter/README.md

 ### Specifications
 * Monitor requests for certain URL patterns used for harvesting (and other, legitimate purposes)
 * If an IP address makes more than the allowed number of requests during a time interval, temporarily ban (reject) that IP address for further such requests for a period.
+For example:
   * Number of requests: 20
   * Interval: 10 seconds
   * Duration of ban: 60 seconds